6 Tips for Improving Your Marketing Automation

 Narrow down your audience by tailoring the messages to specific segments of your contact list, and give them what they want – content they can use.

 Let’s say a customer has shown an interest in some products on your website.
 Perhaps they’ve even viewed an online demo.
-If your message somehow further triggers their curiosity or presents a related offer that they can’t refuse, this could be an excellent scenario for an email to push them over the top and convert them into paying customers.
+If your message further stirs their curiosity or presents a related offer they can’t refuse, this could be an excellent opportunity to push them over the edge and convert them into paying customers.

 If your next contact with the customer is a promotion for an unrelated product, it could also be a turnoff.
-The customer may feel either that their info was “sold” to another internet marketer or that showing an interest in your brand will lead to more spam than it’s worth.
+The customer may feel that their info was “sold” to another internet marketer, or that showing interest in your brand will lead to more spam than it’s worth.

-By not catering to the needs of your leads, you’ll lose potential customers; by not catering to the needs of your customers, you’ll lose your business.
+By not catering to your leads’ needs, you’ll lose potential customers; by not catering to your customers’ needs, you’ll lose your business.

 3. Use custom redirects to see what your customers are clicking on